Peaceful transition of power: United States

 In 2020, incumbent Republican President Donald Trump publicly refused to commit to a peaceful transfer of power if he lost his reelection bid.
 He was defeated in the 2020 election by Joe Biden in both the popular vote and the electoral vote, but refused to accept defeat.
 Trump falsely claimed election fraud, initiated a seven-part plan to overturn the election, and engaged in an aggressive and unprecedented campaign to remain in power.
 Trump's fellow Republicans had varied reactions to Trump's false election-fraud claims.
 Trump's strong grip on the Republican Party led to a majority of the party supporting or refusing to actively oppose him.
 Among those who stood firm against Trump's attempts to subvert the 2020 election results were Vice President Mike Pence, Georgia Secretary of State Brad Raffensperger, and the courts.
 On 6 January 2021, a pro-Trump mob, inflamed by Trump's false claims, attacked the Capitol in Washington, D.C., in a failed attempt to keep Trump in power.
 The mob disrupted the counting of the electoral votes by a joint session of Congress for several hours.
 Five people died either shortly before, during, or following the attack.
-The following day, Trump condemned the attack and comitted to the peaceful transition of power, but refused to mention Biden's name in his farewell address and did not attend Biden's inauguration.
+The following day, Trump condemned the attack and committed to the peaceful transition of power, but refused to mention Biden's name in his farewell address and did not attend Biden's inauguration.
 After the power transfer, he has routinely repeated election lies and defended the riots.

 Debate continues as to whether the events of the 2020 election represent a temporary aberration or a deeper, more sustained threat to the democratic fabric of the nation.
 Some argue that the rise of political polarization, the spread of disinformation, and the increasing willingness of political actors to reject established norms could point to a more profound crisis of legitimacy; others believe that the resilience of U.S. institutions in the face of these challenges demonstrates that the foundations of democracy, while tested, remain robust.
-The aftermath of the 2024 election saw a peaceful transfer of power between Biden and a returning Trump, resuming the hallmark of peaceful transitions between presidencies.
+The aftermath of the 2024 election saw a peaceful transfer of power between Biden and a returning Trump.